Sean Ardoin

-Sean Ardoin (Lake Charles, Louisiana, 1969) is an American Zydeco musician, singer and four-time Grammy Award nominee.
+Sean Ardoin (born 1969) is an American Zydeco musician, singer and four-time Grammy Award nominee.

-He is best known for live performance appearances including Carnegie Hall, New Orleans Jazz and Heritage Festival, and recording releases including Kreole Rock and Soul, and single, Kick Rocks.
+He is best known for live performance appearances, including at Carnegie Hall and the New Orleans Jazz & Heritage Festival, and his album releases such as Kreole Rock and Soul, and the single "Kick Rocks".

 Early life

 Sean Ardoin was born in Eunice, Louisiana, and is a descendant of Amédé Ardoin, referred to as the Father of Zydeco by music scholars for laying the groundwork for Creole music in the early 20th century.

 Ardoin is also the descendant of noted creole musician Alphonse "Bois Sec" Ardoin and creole musician, Lawrence "Black" Ardoin (father).
 He is the older brother of hip-hop zydeco accordionist Chris Ardoin.